northeastern-rc/rc-public-documentation/docs/source/using-ood/accessingood.md

 ## OOD: next steps

 After you are connected, you use the interactive apps in OOD.
-See {ref}`accessing-ood` for more information.
+See {ref}`access-ood` for more information.